rmitchell-iii/tinytest/README.md

 # tinytest
-Tiny unit test framework for C
+A tiny unit test framework for C